-What’s the difference between bespoke or legacy course content?
+What’s the difference between bespoke and legacy course content?

-We know a lot of you might just skip this part, but we think it’s good to clarify the key differences between content you already have vs. need to make.
+We know a lot of you might just skip this part, but we think it’s good to clarify the key differences between content you already have versus the content you need to make.

 Bespoke content is something you made from scratch, specifically to share a piece of information or knowledge on a topic.
 This is often a common starting place for anyone making an online course on a new subject.

-Though not entirely easier, we’ve often found that, when paired with a rapid online course creation too, Bespoke content can be faster to create.
+Though not entirely easier, we’ve often found that bespoke content can be faster to create — especially paired with rapid online course creation too.
 This is because you’re not bogged down repurposing content to fit a new mold.
-That being said, Bespoke training course content requires a little more planning up front to ensure success.
+That being said, bespoke training course content requires a little more planning up front to ensure success.

-Legacy content is often materials you already have—PDF manuals, old training videos, spreadsheets, infographics.
-This is content you may have used for a course or training session, or simply used to share information.
+Legacy content is often materials you already have such as PDF manuals, old training videos, spreadsheets, infographics.
+This is content you may have used for a course or training session, or simply used to share information to stakeholders.
 It might be in a single storage space like Google Drive or scattered across multiple platforms and workspaces.

 How to make an online course with legacy content